gravitational/teleport/rfd/0040-webauthn-support.md

 are required.

 __MFAAuthenticateChallenge__ and __MFAAuthenticateResponse__ must change to
-accommodate, respectively, a CredentialAssertion and CredentialAssertionResponse (modeled as protos).
+accomodate, respectivelly, a CredentialAssertion and CredentialAssertionResponse (modeled as protos).

 __MFARegisterChallenge__ and __MFARegisterResponse__, similarly to their
-authenticate counterparts, must change to accommodate a [CredentialCreation](https://pkg.go.dev/github.com/duo-labs/webauthn/protocol#CredentialCreation) and a [CredentialCreationResponse](https://pkg.go.dev/github.com/duo-labs/webauthn/protocol#CredentialCreationResponse)
+authenticate counterparts, must change to accomodate a [CredentialCreation](https://pkg.go.dev/github.com/duo-labs/webauthn/protocol#CredentialCreation) and a [CredentialCreationResponse](https://pkg.go.dev/github.com/duo-labs/webauthn/protocol#CredentialCreationResponse)